-Members of the Quantum Moonshot team will be participating in the 2023 Fio+LS event on October 9-12 in Tacoma, WA.
-Stay tuned for a list of technical papers and talks.
+Members of the Quantum Moonshot team will be giving multiple talks at the 2023 Fio+LS event on October 9-12 in Tacoma, WA.
+For a complete list, see the conference agenda.

 Oct 9 - 12, 2023